Page contents

 Will I still be able to take the bus through the town centre?

-We are currently working with our passenger transport team to develop mitigations for impact to buses during construction.
-Details will be made available on our website and information displayed in the town centre, including bus diversion routes.
-This will be completed ahead of the start of construction to allow bus users time to plan their journeys.
+Some phases will require a temporary bus stop suspension or a diversion due to road closures.
+We are working with our passenger transport team and Stagecoach to develop mitigations for impact to buses during construction.
+Details will be made available on our website and information displayed in the town centre, including bus diversion routes ahead of impacted phases.